Dandhy Laksono: 2019 arrest

 Dandhy was arrested by the Bekasi police on September 26, 2019, for writing a Twitter thread about the violent clashes in Jayapura and Wamena, Papua, with the photos of students who were allegedly wounded by gunshots.
 Dandhy was named a suspect by the police of violating Article 28 and Article 29 of the Electronic Information and Transaction (ITE) Law.
 The police accused him of spreading information to sow hatred based on ethnicity, religion, or race.
 The arrest was conducted without a summons to testify as a witness.
 Dandhy's lawyer Alghiffari Aqsa defended Dandhy by stating that his statements on Twitter are part of his freedom of expression.
 Human rights and press freedom activists slammed the police decision, stating the freedom of expression is guaranteed by the 1945 constitution.
 Dandhy was released by the police on September 27, 2019.

+2024 election

+In 2024, shortly before the 2024 Indonesian general election, the YouTube documentary Dirty Vote was published, directed by Dandhy.
+The documentary featured several legal academics and "explained how the instruments of state power has been used to win the election, even as it impacts and damages the democratic order".
+It also alleged that outgoing President Joko Widodo used state funds to support his defence minister Prabowo Subianto's presidential campaign.